Green School Works Grants

 If awarded, when does the funding need to be spent by?
 When do projects need to be completed?

 We don't have a firm deadline for when funding needs to be spent.
-MassCEC will prioritize implementation projects that can begin construction within one year of contract signing and achieve project completion within three years of contract signing.
+MassCEC will prioritize projects that can begin construction within one year of contract signing and achieve project completion within three years of contract signing.

 4. How to Apply